Dale Markham

-Dale Markham is a former player in the National Football League for the New York Giants and St. Louis Cardinals in 1980 and 1981 as a tackle and defensive end.
+Dale Markham (born July 24, 1957) is a former player in the National Football League (NFL) for the New York Giants and St. Louis Cardinals in 1980 and 1981 as a tackle and defensive end.
 He played at the collegiate level at the University of North Dakota.

-Early years
+Early life

-Markham was born Dale John Markham on July 24, 1957 in Whitewater, Wisconsin.
+Markham was born Dale Jon Markham on July 24, 1957, in Whitewater, Wisconsin.
 He starred with his family in the educational shorts Farm Family in Autumn, Farm Family in Spring, Farm Family in Summer, and Farm Family in Winter.
 These shorts showed what life was like on the farm during different seasons.

 College career

 He played football at the University of North Dakota.
 During his college career, he played on the defensive line and wore jersey number 80.
 He graduated with a degree in industrial technology in 1980.

 Professional career

 Kansas City Chiefs

-He was drafted by the Kansas City Chiefs in the 11th round of the 1980 NFL Draft.
+He was drafted by the Kansas City Chiefs in the 11th round of the 1980 NFL draft.
 Markham was then released by the Chiefs on August 25, 1980.